-The availability of financing from banks and the public debt markets has declined significantly in the United States.
-Due to the deterioration of the credit markets and the uncertainties that exist in the economy and for homebuilders in general, we cannot be certain that we will be able to replace existing financing or find additional sources of financing.
+The availability of financing from banks and the public debt markets has experienced significant volatility in the United States in recent years.
+Due to the uncertainties that exist in the credit markets, economy and for homebuilders in general, we cannot be certain that we will be able to replace existing financing or find additional sources of financing.
 If sufficient funding, whether obtained through public or private debt, equity financing or from strategic alliances, is not available when needed or is not available on acceptable terms, our business and results of operations will be adversely affected.